A Field Guide To Personal Finance

 Traditional IRA

 When the Roth IRA is not an option then I would contribute to a Traditional IRA up to the annual contribution limit.
+With the Traditional IRA you do not pay taxes when you contribute but you pay taxes when you withdraw funds in retirement.

 Other Retirement Accounts